-The Administration Server verifies a user's credentials (username and password) against two authentication sources:
+The Traffic Manager verifies a user's credentials (username and password) against two authentication sources:

-Local Users - Credentials are stored in the administration server (as part of the Traffic Manager configuration).
+• Local Users: Credentials are stored locally in the Traffic Manager configuration.

-The Administration Server includes a factory-default local user "admin" that has full administrative permissions (in other words, is a member of the "admin" Permissions Group).
+The Traffic Manager includes a factory-default local user "admin" that has full administrative permissions (in other words, is a member of the "admin" Permissions Group).
 In basic administration environments, users log in with this account to perform configuration tasks.